ledgitbe/casco/chatexperiment/README.md

 # Chatexperiment

-We took a stab at creating an encrypted chat application on Bitcoin.
+After we finished our generator we took a stab at creating an encrypted chat application on Bitcoin.

 We explain the idea in more detail here: [Bitcoin Instant Messenger Idea](BitcoinInstantMessengerBiM.md)